-ENGL 081 COLLEGE SKILLS DEVELOPMENT FOR THE PROFESSIONS I (3)
+ENGL 081 COLLEGE SKILLS DEVELOPMENT FOR THE PROFESSIONS I (1-5)

 This course is designed to link with I-BEST courses.
 Students will develop their college level reading, writing, and study skills to support learning in linked I-BEST courses.
+S/U grading.
+Program admittance required.
 (N)

-ENGL 082 COLLEGE SKILLS DEVELOPMENT FOR PROFESSIONS II (3)
+ENGL 082 COLLEGE SKILLS DEVELOPMENT FOR THE PROFESSIONS II (1-5)

 This course is designed to link with I-BEST courses.
 Students will further develop their college level reading, writing, and study skills to support learning in linked I-BEST courses.
+S/U grading.
+Program admittance required.
 (N)

-ENGL 083 COLLEGE SKILLS DEVELOPMENT FOR PROFESSIONS III (3)
+ENGL 083 COLLEGE SKILLS DEVELOPMENT FOR THE PROFESSIONS III (1-5)

 This course is designed to link with I-BEST courses.
 Students will develop their college level reading, writing, and study skills to support learning in linked I-BEST courses and to facilitate transition into ENGL& 101.
+S/U grading.
+Program admittance required.
 (N)

-ENGL 084 COLLEGE SKILLS DEVELOPMENT FOR PROFESSIONS IV (2)
+ENGL 084 COLLEGE SKILLS DEVELOPMENT FOR THE PROFESSIONS IV (1-5)

 This course is designed to be taught with ENGL& 101.
 Students will develop their college-level reading, writing and study skills to support successful completion of ENGL& 101.
+S/U grading.
+Program admittance required.
 (N)